yackermann/awesome-webauthn/README.md

 - [Yubico: libfido2](https://github.com/Yubico/libfido2) - C client library and command-line tools to communicate with a FIDO device over USB, and to verify attestation and assertion signatures.
 - [keys.pub: go-libfido2](https://github.com/keys-pub/go-libfido2) - Go client library (wraps Yubico: libfido2).
 - [Lyo Kato: iOS Webauthn Kit](https://github.com/lyokato/WebAuthnKit) - This library provides you a way to handle W3C Web Authentication API (a.k.a.
 WebAuthN / FIDO 2.0) easily.
+- [Yubico: Mobile Android SDK (YubiKit)](https://github.com/Yubico/yubikit-android) - YubiKit is an Android library provided by Yubico to interact with YubiKeys on Android devices.
+Works with other FIDO2 devices as well.
 - [Yubico: Mobile iOS SDK (YubiKit)](https://github.com/Yubico/yubikit-ios) - YubiKit is an iOS library provided by Yubico to interact with YubiKeys on iOS devices.
 Works with other FIDO2 devices as well.
 - [Mozilla: authenticator-rs](https://github.com/mozilla/authenticator-rs/) - Rust library to interact with Security Keys, used by Firefox.
 - [Firstyear: webauthn-authenticator-rs](https://github.com/Firstyear/webauthn-rs) - Rust library for interacting with Security Keys, based on authenticator-rs, but with extensions to support CTAP2.1 and NFC.